OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/solvers/linear/linear_user_defined.rst

 LinearUserDefined
 =================

-This is a solver that lets you define a custom method for performing a linear solve on a component.
+LinearUserDefined is a solver that lets you define a custom method for performing a linear solve on a component.
 The default method is named "solve_linear", but you can give it any name by passing in the function or method handle to the "solve_function" attribute.